DCAN-Labs/HBCD-MADE/docs/source/json_configuration.rst

 Processing Settings and Configuration
 =====================================

-Selections of HBCD-MADE processing parameters are made in .json keys rather than in the MATLAB preprocesing scripts.
-An example json file used for processing data can be found :download:`here <proc_settings.json>`.
-The settings specified in the JSON file fall under two general categories:
+Selections of HBCD-MADE processing parameters are made in JSON keys rather than in the MATLAB preprocesing scripts.
+An example ``.json`` used for processing data can be found :download:`here <proc_settings.json>`.
+The settings specified in the JSON fall under two general categories:

 1. :ref:`Global parameters <Global_settings>` : These settings fall under the JSON key ``global_parameters`` and serve as the default settings across tasks.